Clan Fleming: 16th century

 Sir Robert's grandson, John Fleming, 2nd Lord Fleming, was appointed as a guardian to James V of Scotland during the king's infancy in July 1515.
 In 1517 John became Chancellor of Scotland.
 However while he was out hawking on 1 November 1524, he was assassinated by John Tweedie of Drummelzier (chief of Clan Tweedie) and others.
 Malcolm Fleming, 3rd Lord Fleming was Great Chamberlain of Scotland and married Lady Janet Stewart, daughter of James IV of Scotland.
 This Malcolm Fleming was killed at the Battle of Pinkie Cleugh in 1547.

 In 1548 James Fleming, 4th Lord Fleming accompanied the young Mary, Queen of Scots to France where she married the heir to the throne.
 He was Great Chamberlain of Scotland for life and was one of eight commissioners to the royal wedding in 1558.
 However he died of suspected poisoning two weeks later in Paris.

 17th century

 In 1606 John the sixth Lord Fleming was created Earl of Wigtown.

 18th century and Jacobite risings

 The Clan Fleming were Jacobites and the 6th earl attended James II of England and VII of Scotland after the Glorious Revolution of 1688.
 Fleming opposed the Treaty of Union and voted against every article in the Parliament of 1706.
 During the Jacobite rising of 1715 he was arrested by the governor of Edinburgh Castle.
 Charles Fleming had succeeded his brother as the earl but when he died in 1747 the title became dormant.

 Modern history

 According to the Collins Scottish Clan and Family Encyclopedia, Alexander Fleming who discovered Penicillin is the most distinguished bearer of the name in recent times.

+Another famous member of the clan is Commander Ian Fleming who was both an extremely successful intelligence officer of the wartime Naval Intelligence Directorate, the author of the James Bond books, and a well known high society clubman, with homes in Oxfordshire, Chelsea and Jamaica.